833M0L3/openwrtFirewall/README.md

 uci set firewall.@rule[13].enabled=1 && uci commit && /etc/init.d/firewall restart &>/dev/null && echo

 ```
-firewall.@rule[] points to the rule you want to change.
+``firewall.@rule[13]`` points to the rule you want to change.
 You can list the rule ids that is 13 there, by using the command ``uci show firewall``.
 Keep in mind that every rules you put in the /etc/config/firewall has different numerical id in a ascending order.
 After that, there is ``.enabled=1``.
 This is the value we are changing and you have to put it based on what you want.

 With this you can group a large number of users and assign them a certain range of IPs with MAC Addreses and control their interet usage.
 With a simple bash script and cronjob, you can have your own small time based ISP.